top of page

 About

-As a clinician who practices EMDR (Eye Movement Desensitization and Reprocessing) therapy, Andrew collaboratively works with clients to identify early memories and experiences which may be causing challenges in current functioning, or preventing personal growth.
-Andrew also draws from orientations such as CBT (Cognitive Behavioural Therapy) and DBT (Dialectical Behavioural Therapy) in the work he does with clients.
-Andrew combines all of these modalities through the overarching lens of the Neurosequential Model of Therapeutics (NMT), which examines the most developmentally-appropriate order to place various therapeutic elements in.
+As a clinician who practices EMDR (Eye Movement Desensitization and Reprocessing) therapy, I work collaboratively with clients to identify early memories and experiences which may be causing current challenges, or preventing personal growth.
+I also draw from orientations such as CBT (Cognitive Behavioural Therapy) and DBT (Dialectical Behavioural Therapy) in the work I do with clients.
+I combine all of these therapies in different ways through the lens of the Neurosequential Model of Therapeutics (NMT), which lays out a sequence to put therapeutic activities in, and focusses on working with the part of the brain where the greatest need is first.

 jakob-owens-M0M-FR2iedk-unsplash.jpg